erizov/Professor/semester_1/lecture_04_searching/interpolation_search/README.md

 ## Often Used Together With

-Interpolation Search is commonly used in combination with:
+Interpolation Search is used in combination with:

 - **Binary Search**: Often combined for comprehensive solutions
-- **Linear Search**: Often combined for comprehensive solutions
-- **Hash Table**: Often combined for comprehensive solutions

 **Common Combinations:**
-- Used together in production systems for optimal performance
+- Employed together in production systems for optimal performance
 - Complementary algorithms that solve related problems
 - Often part of larger algorithmic frameworks

 ## Do Not Confuse With

-- **Binary Search**: Both require sorted data but interpolation assumes uniform distribution, binary search always halves
+- **Binary Search**: Both require sortdatasetata but interpolation assumes uniform distribution, binary search always halves
 - **Linear Search**: Both sequential but interpolation uses position estimation, linear search checks sequentially
-- **Exponential Search**: Both use position estimation but exponential search for unbounded arrays
+- **Exponential Search**: Boapplyuse position estimation but exponential search for unbounded arrays

 ## Self-Assessment Questions